Get the Glossary

 What Is FUTA?

-More often than not, employers are responsible for giving people jobs.
-And when something goes awry in a business, such as layoffs, employers are also responsible for ensuring the people who lose their jobs have unemployment coverage as well.
+Not only are employers responsible for giving people jobs, but when something goes awry in a business, such as layoffs, employers are also responsible for ensuring the people who lose their jobs have unemployment coverage as well.

 According to state and federal law, most employers are obliged to pay regularly for unemployment insurance.
 Paying this tax ensures that people who lose their jobs through no fault of their own have a basic safety net for a limited period of time while they search for a different way to earn a living.